web-deps/odom/docs/api/create-component/middleware.md

 ### `custom`

-Array of functions used to process [`styles`]().
+Array of functions used to process [`styles`](./create-component.md#styles).
+The functions are involked in the order they are put in the array.
 The result of one function is passed to the next function.
+The end result is used to style the component.
+These utilities override all the default styling utilities of a component.